OksanaVe/snpAIMeR/README.md

 Finally, after a few messages about the data (again from adegenet), the user is prompted for the following:
 ```
 Minimum number of markers in combination:
 Maximum number of markers in combination:
-Enter assignment rate threshold (minimum rate of successful assignments):
+Assignment rate threshold (minimum rate of successful assignments):
+Number of cross-validation replicates:
 ```

 ## Run without interaction